Information about the 2023 Mileage Certificate process is available at:

 Database Interface for Archived Mileage Certificates - This interface includes basic metadata about each Certificate.

-FTP Interface for Archived Mileage Certificates - This interface includes an incomplete set of multi-year historical Certificates that are not included in the database interface at this time.
+Directory Listing Interface for Archived Mileage Certificates - In addition to the Certificates that are recorded in the database interface, this interface includes an incomplete set of multi-year historical Certificates that are not included in the database interface at this time.